 In Western art, orange came into common usage after 1809, when the first synthetic orange pigment—chrome orange—was produced.
 It was especially favored by Pre-Raphaelite painters and Impressionists, who made great use of the color in order to capture the effects of natural light.

 By nature, orange elicits feelings of warmth, excitement, and amusement.
+Due to the incorporation of yellow, orange can be less aggressive than the color red.
 Artists like Monet, Gauguin, Renoir, and Toulouse-Lautrec used the color to great effect.
 Monet incorporated orange into his sunsets, while Toulouse-Lautrec used the color to symbolize the frenetic energy of Parisian dance halls.
 But perhaps no other painter was as indebted to orange as Vincent van Gogh.
 Van Gogh would mix his own orange hues and use them to contrast with the blues and purples he incorporated into his work.

 Today, orange continues to elicit strong reactions.
 Different shades of the color can evoke very different kinds of feelings.
 A pumpkin orange conjures up a sense of Halloween and the changing autumn leaves, while a more yellow-orange gives off a summery, fresh feel.
 Uplifting and happy, orange can also border on overpowering when used incorrectly.
 Ultimately, the key to success in using orange is selecting the correct tone depending on the response and effect desired.

 As a bright and bold hue, orange has become the go-to color for safety equipment and uniforms after the U.S. Navy first employed it on their inflatable life jackets during World War II.
 Today, U.S. prison jumpsuits are also often designed in a vibrant tangerine color for a similar reason.
 This color choice is due to its eye-catching nature.
-Because it's so bright, it makes incarcerated individuals hard to miss and therefore easy to recapture, if they were ever to try to escape.
+Because it's so bright, it makes incarcerated individuals hard to miss and, therefore easy to recapture, if they were ever to try to escape.
+This connection to danger and incarceration can also be seen as a negative association, which is why those particular shades of orange are often steered clear of in other settings.

 Orange has been a prominent color in art and society for centuries, but it has proven to be a coveted color for varying reasons.
 Whether it's applied to a painting to extract a joyous feeling from the viewer or it's used in safety wear to help protect public laborers from oncoming traffic, one thing is clear: orange is an eye-catching color with countless visual uses.